LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

     return m * x + c
 ```

 The first thing that you may want to do is guess.
-There's nothing explicitly wrong with this, it may give you an idea of your parameters and is part of normal exploratory analysis where you get a feel for the data.
+There's nothing explicitly wrong with this; it may give you an idea of your parameters and is part of normal exploratory analysis where you get a feel for the data.
 For the following I got the $$m$$ and $$c$$ values by gradually changing them by eye.

 ```python
 # Instantiation some x values to use with our straight line